ReScience/ReScience-submission/article/Larisch-2018.md

 **Be more specific: what is different? why?**

 Further, the chosen integration time step can have an influence of the computation result.
-On all reimplemented analysis, a time step of $dt= 1ms$ is chosen. **Why?
-What is it in the original paper?**
-Because of that, some parameters had to be adapted to reproduce the original results. **Which ones?**
+In the original publication, no integration time step is mentioned.
+In the published Matlab source code is a time step of $dt= 1ms$ chosen, which we chose too.

-To reproduce the STDP learning window **Which Fig?**, we create a list of discrete time points where the pre- or postsynaptic neurons should emit spikes.
+To reproduce the STDP learning window (see \textbf{Fig. \ref{Fig_exp}} left), we create a list of discrete time points where the pre- or postsynaptic neurons should emit spikes.
 The presynaptic neuron spikes every $50 ms$.
 The postsynaptic neurons spikes in a range from $1 ms$ to $15 ms$ before or after the presynaptic neuron.
-For the repetition frequency experiment or the triplet experiment **Figs?**, the number of pre- and postsynaptic spike pairs increases from a pair frequency of
+For the repetition frequency experiment or the triplet experiment (see \textbf{Fig. \ref{Fig_exp}} right), the number of pre- and postsynaptic spike pairs increases from a pair frequency of
 $0.1 Hz$ to $50 Hz$.
 The time between a pre- and postsynaptic spike of a pair is
 $10 ms$.
-To reproduce this experiments, it was necessary to set $\bar{\bar{u}}$ to a fixed value. **Is it different from the paper?**
+To reproduce this experiments, it was necessary to set $\bar{\bar{u}}$ to a fixed value as mentioned in the original publication [@Clopath2010].
 The parameter changes are shown in **Tab.** @tbl:table_FH.

 To analyze the connectivity depending the number of spikes, a small network with ten neurons